microsoft/onnxruntime/docs/execution_providers/TensorRT-ExecutionProvider.md

 ## Build
 For build instructions, please see the [BUILD page](../../BUILD.md#tensorrt).

-The TensorRT execution provider for ONNX Runtime is built and tested with TensorRT 6.0.1.5 but validated with the feature set equivalent to TensorRT 5.
-Some TensorRT 6 new features such as dynamic shape is not available as this time.
+The TensorRT execution provider for ONNX Runtime is built and tested with TensorRT 6.0.1.5.

 ## Using the TensorRT execution provider
 ### C/C++